mongodb/specifications/source/gridfs/gridfs-spec.rst

      *
      * Returns a Stream to which the application will write the contents.
      *
-     * Note: this overload is provided for backward compatibility.
+     * Note: this method is provided for backward compatibility.
 In languages
      * that use generic type parameters, this method may be omitted since
      * the TFileId type might not be an ObjectId.
      */